 Santini chose ultralight, highly breathable Rudy fabric for the jersey, specifically the front, collar, sides, and back pockets.
 The back and sleeves, however, are made from Bodyfit, which, as its name suggests, guarantees an effortless body-hugging fit.
 Raw-cut sleeves add an extra layer of comfort to the jersey while an invisible zip enriches and completes the design as does a high collar.

 The bibshorts are made from Thunderbike Power which exerts a gentle compression on tired muscles with personalizable New Monica fabric for the side sections.
 Stitching has been kept to an absolute minimum and the raw-cut leg-ends incorporate a silicone inner gripper.
-The chamois is the top-of-the-range C3 Woman which guarantees absolute comfort, lightness and shock absorption.
+The chamois is the top-of-the-range C3 Woman that guarantees absolute comfort, lightness, and shock absorption.
 It is also designed specifically for the contours of the female body.

 Aside from the main kit, the team will also be receiving a full range of other apparel that will keep them comfortable and protected right throughout the seasons.

 In autumn and winter, they will be wearing the Santini Vega range made with Polartec fabrics.
 This includes the Vega Multi jacket with Polartec Power Shield® Pro, a waterproof fabric (5,000 mm columns of water) that is also light and breathable.
 It also has a light thermal fleece lining for use in colder conditions.